xarantolus/filtrite/README.md

 | [Bromite Extended (Soft)](https://github.com/xarantolus/filtrite/releases/latest/download/bromite-extended-soft.dat) | Same as the "Bromite Extended" list, but with less aggressive filtering (should break fewer sites) |
 | [German](https://github.com/xarantolus/filtrite/releases/latest/download/german.dat) | The "Bromite Extended" list with additional region-specific blocklists for german sites |

+Alternatively, you can [go here to search forks of this project](https://filterlists.010.one/) for more lists, e.g. for other countries.

 These lists are regularly updated automatically using GitHub Actions.

 **Note**: I'm not 100% sure if all list formats that are used are actually supported by [the ruleset generation tool](https://github.com/xarantolus/subresource_filter_tools) (as the output indicates some failures).
 If you have a comment on that, please open an issue :)